 Completeness is defined by the reliability attributes and reliability influences (c.f.
 Section 4), which that are addressed by the reports in a given database.
 In other words, do the failure records include sufficient information to support a definite classification of a failure event?
 The accurate interpretation and classification of failure build on the technical information contained by the reports.
 Where information is missing, inferences will have to be made from event narratives or similarities with other events for which more details are available.
-Obviously, errors in the interpretation of incomplete failure reports represent one source of uncertainty in the statistical estimation of failure parameters.
+Obviously, errors in the interpretation of failure parameters.